 Talking

-It will help them to express their needs and wants so that they can ask for help if they need it.
+Talking will help your child to express their needs and wants so that they can ask for help if they need it.

 In Reception class, children are encouraged to: